forcedotcom/postman-commerce-cloud-apis/README.md

-# Salesforce APIs for Postman
+# Salesforce Commerce Cloud APIs for Postman

 A [Postman](https://www.postman.com) collection of 230+ requests for the following Salesforce APIs: